'An immense sadness': Argentina mourns death of Maradona

 "He was intertwined with something so Argentine as soccer, and now he is gone."

-(Reporting by Reuters TV; writing by Cassandra Garrison; Editing by Rosalba O'Brien)
+(Reporting by Reuters TV; additional reporting by Eliana Raszewski; writing by Cassandra Garrison; Editing by Rosalba O'Brien)

 ((Cassandra.Garrison@thomsonreuters.com; +54 11 5830 7443;))